JuliaLang/julia/doc/src/manual/modules.md

 ```jldoctest module_manual
 julia> using .NiceStuff: nice, DOG, NiceStuff
 ```

+!!! note
+    Qualifying the names being used as in `using Foo: Foo, f` is recommended over plain `using Foo` for released packages, and other code which is meant to be re-used in the future with updated dependencies or future versions of julia.

+    The reason for this is if another dependency starts to export one of the same names as `Foo` and you attempt to use that name, then previously working code will error due to an ambiguity in which package the name should be taken from.
+This is especially problematic in released packages which needs to be forward-compatible with the future releases.

+    For example, if your package has dependencies `Foo` version `1` and `Bar` version `2`, and you write `using Foo, Bar` the current versions may not have any conflicting names, but if in a minor non-breaking release of `Bar` version 2.x it also exports the name `f`, then suddenly calling the function `f` will error because the name has become ambiguous.
+This issue can be avoided by explicitly listing what names you want to use from which modules.

 Julia has two forms for seemingly the same thing because only `import ModuleName: f` allows adding methods to `f` *without a module path*.